gitfengri/learngit/readme.txt

-git is a version conteol system. git is no free software hello,git!
+git is a version conteol system. the git is free software hello,git!